1. Free Application for Federal Student Aid (FAFSA)

 The FAFSA is required of all students applying for financial aid.
 You will need to fill out a FAFSA (or renewal FAFSA) for each year you attend New England Law.
 The New England Law FAFSA code is G08916.
 Once your FAFSA is completed, the Department of Education will forward an electronic copy of your records to the school for use in verifying your eligibility.

 We strongly encourage students to choose the IRS Data Retrieval option when completing the FAFSA, if you are eligible to do so.
-If you complete and submit your federal tax return to the IRS prior to completing the FAFSA, utilizing this option will pull the data from your return into the FAFSA.
+Using this option will pull the data from your 2015 tax return into the FAFSA.
 If you are selected for verification by the Department of Education, this option will help to reduce any additional paperwork that might be necessary for our office to review.
-Data will be available from the IRS for this option within one to two weeks, if you filed an electronic return, or six to eight weeks, if you filed a paper return.

 To successfully use this option you must:

 - Have a federal tax return filed with the IRS

 - Have a valid Social Security number

 You will be unable to use this option if:

 - You are married and either you or your spouse filed as Married Filing Separately

 - You are married and either you or your spouse filed as Head of Household

 - You filed a Form 1040X amended tax return